Tempo School

 Tempo School is a K-12 private school in the Riverbend neighbourhood of Edmonton, Alberta.
 It was founded upon the idea that the education of children is the responsibility of parents.
 The name of the school TEMPO is an acronym of its Latin motto: Tota Edocenda Maxime Parentum Officium (“all teaching is pre-eminently the duty of parents”).

-It is a small academic school, with 450-525 students and 45 faculty members.
+It is a small academic school, with around 483 students as of 2026 and 45 faculty members.
 The school's curriculum focuses on the academic studies and intellectual development of its students through traditional teaching methods.

 History

 Tempo was founded in 1963 by a local physician Dr. George N. Cormack and was incorporated by the provincial Tempo School Act of 1967.
 Dr. Cormack oversaw the school's development over the next three decades until his retirement as Director of the school in 1995.

 The original Board included Dr. Cormack himself, Dr. Charles Allard, an Edmonton surgeon and entrepreneur, Mr. Sandy MacTaggart, an Edmonton developer and philanthropist, who became the 14th Chancellor of the University of Alberta in 1990, and The Reverend Dr. D. L. Leadbeater, Rector of Holy Trinity Church in Old Strathcona.

-It was initially located inside the Holy Trinity Church before moving to its present location in Riverbend in 1972 with 10 grades.
+It was initially located inside the Holy Trinity Church with 10 first grade students. before moving to its present location in Riverbend in 1972 with 10 grades.
 The first class of Grade 12 students graduated in 1976, and a kindergarten was added in 2000.